semanticClimate/p/en/posts/ipcc_resources.md

 ### About the glossary
 Now, the other thing that we use, which isn't linked from here is a `glossary`.

-[Glossary](https://apps.ipcc.ch/glossary/) is a *collection of terms with some additional informations*.
+[Original IPCC Glossary](https://apps.ipcc.ch/glossary/) is a *collection of terms with some additional informations*.
 This has got 931 terms in it.

 And it's designed for people to browse through.